Can I sue an executor?

 What is the role of an executor?

-The role involves mostly legal, tax and administrative work.
-Common duties of an executor are:
+The role of executor involves mostly legal, taxation, and administrative work.
+Common duties include:

 • Registering the death and obtaining a death certificate